samuelludwig/cpu-scheduler/README.md

 - Backend: Elixir
 - Frontend: Elm

+## Project Structure

+- `cpuscheduler`: Takes in a struct containing the parameters for the simulation, calculates the output of the simulation based on those parameters, and returns the output in another struct.
+- `cpuscheduler_adapter`: Takes in a JSON object and transforms it into a struct that can be sent to the base `cpuscheduler`, it will then turn the returned struct *back* into JSON and return that.
+- `cpuscheduler_http_server`: Starts up a server on `localhost:8085` with one available path- `/calculate`.
+The server waits for an HTTP Post request with a JSON body, which it then passes to the `cpuscheduler_adapter` component, it sends the JSON it gets back from the adapter as an HTTP response.
+- `cpuscheduler_frontend`: Web client written in the Elm programming language, acts as the user interface for the simulator.

 ## Raison D'être

-- Elixir is a language that I am pretty confident with by now.
+- Elixir is a language that I am pretty confident with by now, but have done limited work with it at scale.
-- I wanted to try out using Dave Thomas' "Component-based Design/Architecture** idea, meaning each part of my program should be built as if it were a separate library, with a well defined API that can be used by any module calling it.
+- I wanted to try out using Dave Thomas' "Component-based Design/Architecture" idea, meaning each part of my program should be built as if it were a separate library, with a well defined API that can be used by any module calling it.
 - I wanted an opportunity to try out TDD on something more complex then a toy